8th Deep Learning Security

 We accept two types of submissions:

 • Track 2: Non-Archival, extended abstract.
 For this track, we encourage submissions that are forward-looking and explore visionary ideas.
 We allow concurrent submissions for this track, but the authors are responsible for ensuring compliance with the policies of other venues.
-Submissions in this track can be up to three pages, plus additional references.
+Submissions in this track can be up to three pages, plus additional references and appendices.
 Accepted papers in this track will NOT be included in the IEEE workshop proceedings, but will be publicly available on this workshop website.

 Submissions in both tracks should be unpublished work.
 Papers must be formatted for US letter (not A4) size paper.
 The text must be formatted in a two-column layout, with columns no more than 9.5 in. tall and 3.5 in. wide.
 The text must be in Times font, 10-point or larger, with 11-point or larger line spacing.
 Authors are strongly recommended to use the latest IEEE S&P Conference proceedings templates.
 Failure to adhere to the page limit and formatting requirements are grounds for rejection without review.
 Submissions must be in English and properly anonymized.

-For any questions, contact the workshop organizers at
+For any questions, contact the workshop organizers at dlsp2025@ieee-security.org

 Presentation Form